You are considered an international student if all of the following are true:

 - CSS Profile *

-- A letter from each parent’s employer with certified parent income documentation on employer letterhead.
-The income information must match the income information provided on the CSS Profile.
+- If official income documentation from your parents' countries in which they earn is not available, a letter from each parent’s employer with certified parent income documentation on employer letterhead.
+The income information must match the income information provided on the CSS Profile and must be authentic.
+Your parents may also submit this information in addition to their country's official income reporting documentation.

-A completed and signed College Board International Student Financial Aid Application (ISFAA) [PDF]; this need only be completed by prospective applicants prior to admission.
+A completed and signed International Student Application for Financial Aid (ISAFA) [PDF]; this need only be completed by prospective applicants (after admission has been decided), but not by returning students.

 The Financial Aid Office requires non-U.S. citizens to use attested, third-party income and asset documentation to complete the CSS Profile, which is the annual application for consideration of need-based financial aid from Swarthmore College.
 Official income documentation varies from country to country.
 Use the income documentation that pertains to your home country to complete your CSS Profile.
 If your home country has an annual reporting of income to a national agency, similar to the Internal Revenue Service (IRS) in the United States, you very likely have these documents in your possession already.